The Lindisfarne Gospels

-The Lindisfarne Gospels is considered to be the outstanding artistic creation of the early Middle Ages with their breathtaking colours and a vast quantity of detailed ornamental decoration.
-The text uses 45 colours and tones: it includes intricate spirals, magnificent whorls, and fantastic bird and animal forms worked into the designs resulting in a spectacular carpet of interwoven colours.
+The Lindisfarne Gospels must be the outstanding artistic creation of the early Middle Ages with their breathtaking colours and the innumerable detailed ornamental decoration.
+The text uses 45 colours and tones: including intricate spirals, beautiful whorls, and fantastic bird and animal forms worked into the designs resulting in a spectacular carpet of interwoven colours.
 Oversized ornamented initials with an unbelievable wealth of motifs open each Gospel, and are accompanied by full length portraits of the Evangelists writing down the Word of God.
-The detail is rich, so for example, the eyes of the evangelists have an almost hypnotic quality.
+The detail is so rich, so for that the eyes of the evangelists have an almost hypnotic quality.

 The Lindisfarne Gospels represent a culmination of Anglo-Saxon, Celtic, Germanic, Roman and Byzantine styles and are highly regarded by palaeographers, art historians, linguists and collectors alike.

 The Lindisfarne Gospels contain the first version of the Gospels in English.

 What makes it the more extraordinary is that it was scribed, illustrated and illuminated by one man in the 5 years preceding his death (probably 715-720 A.D.).

 In addition to his talents, so clearly demonstrated throughout the Gospels, Bishop Eadfrith of Lindisfarne was a technical innovator, a skilled chemist and, possibly, the inventor of the pencil and the light-box.
 (We learn something about him from Aldred, a member of the community of St Cuthbert, who inserted the English translation between the lines of the Latin text some 240 years after the creation of the original text).